 - Method of transfer (how)

 - Effect of the message transferred (result)

-It is true that scientific researches and reports obey certain standard scientific structures and guidelines for presenting methods, results, and conclusions, making it easier to be identified and read as such.
-However, there are many other aspects – jargon, correct scientific language, aim, scope (among others) – that might influence negatively your submission if poorly used.
+It’s true that scientific research and reports follow certain standard scientific structures and guidelines for presenting methods, results, and conclusions, making it easier to be identified and read as such.
+However, there are many other aspects – jargon, correct scientific language, aim, scope (among others) – that might negatively influence your submission, if poorly used.
 Why not consider Elsevier’s Language Editing services?
-Together with our professionals, you can decide what’s the best approach to address successfully the target audience, also taking into particular consideration the nature of the document.
+Together with our professionals, you can decide what is the best approach to successfully reach your target audience, taking particular consideration to the nature of the document.
 For example:

-- If you are writing a scientific or laboratory report for a university science course – the most immediate target audience would be the examiner or instructor who will grade your work.
-He will have most certainly a high expertise level so he will expect specialized terminology and accurate explanations.
+- If you are writing a scientific or laboratory report for a university science course, the most immediate target audience would be the examiner or instructor who will grade your work.
+He or she will have most certainly a high expertise level, so they will expect specialized terminology and accurate explanations.

-- If you are writing a scientific report to describe the progress of a research project to the committee of a funding agency for the purpose of obtaining new or continued financial support – consider that some of your audience will not have in-depth knowledge about your area of specialization.
-Scientific reports should always be clear and concise, with tables, graphs, and other figures to transform complex data into accessible information to varied readers.
+- If you are writing a scientific report, to describe the progress of a research project, to the committee of a funding agency for the purpose of obtaining new or continued financial support – consider that some of your audience will not have in-depth knowledge about your area of specialization.
+Scientific reports should always be clear and concise, with tables, graphs, and other figures to transform complex data into accessible information for a variety of readers.

-- If you are preparing a scientific report for formal publication or expanding it into an original research article for a scientific journal, your target audience will be wider and more various.
-A scientific manuscript submitted to a journal encounters different audiences at different stages in the publication process, so administrative staff may look at it in terms of adherence to guidelines and clear and competent language, whereas peer reviewers will be experts, acting as quality controllers for the research reported.
+- If you are preparing a scientific report for formal publication, or expanding it into an original research article for a scientific journal, your target audience will be wider and more varied.
+A scientific manuscript submitted to a journal encounters different audiences at different stages in the publication process, so administrative staff may look at it solely in terms of adherence to guidelines and clear and competent language.
+Peer reviewers, on the other hand, will be experts, acting as quality controllers for the research reported.

 Language Editing Services by Elsevier Author Services: